CanelaSoftware/cassiaDB_docs/docs/SetLogMode.md

 ## Inputs
 * **pMode** *(String)* - The log mode.
 Must be one of the following:
 	* **"message box"** - Will log to the message box.
-	* **"disk"** - Will log to file "Results.txt", located inside folder "CassiaDB Logs" next to the mainstack.
+	* **"disk"** - Will log to file "Results.txt", located inside folder "CanelaDB Logs" next to the mainstack.
 	* **"ignore"** - Will not log.

 ## Examples